nick-spear/MCSC-Website-Update/_pages/what-we-do/studentprojects/METI.md

 </p>

 <p>
 Right now, METI remains unconnected to Betaport or any existing virtual environment.
-Our next steps will be to continue improving the interface on the front end, and to fully implement the simulation engine, thus enabling us to host METI on...
+Our next steps will be to continue improving the interface on the front end, and to fully implement the simulation engine, thus enabling us to connect METI to BetaPort and begin running simulations.
 </p>

 <a href="{{ site.github.url }}/what-we-do/student-projects/">Return to Student Projects</a>